HiveMP/ClientConnect/README.md

 }
 ```

 With this list, your SDK should then check if it already has the given file in some user-level cache (check if it exists, and check it's hash).
 If you don't already have it, download it from the specific URL.
 For any file not listed, you should delete it or obsolete it so that it won't be loaded in the future.
+When fetching files, you should add the `X-API-Key;` header to the request in case the file is being served directly through HiveMP's API.

 If the user is offline, use the last result you fetched when the user was online (i.e. you should cache the result of the API call and if you can't make the API call, fallback to the last result).

 Once you have this list of files, call the `cc_map_chunk(name, data, len)` method with the name of the file (as provided by the API), the raw file data as binary, and the length of the read data.

-With all of the files loaded, you should then call `cc_run("init.lua")` **only if init.lua was in the list of core files**.
+With all of the files loaded, you should then call `cc_set_startup("init.lua")` **only if init.lua was in the list of core files**.
+After you have called this function, you should then make an initial call to `https://client-connect-api.hivemp.com/v1/config?platformId={platformId}` with an empty API key (`X-API-Key;` header), and pass the result to `cc_set_config("... the response content...")`.

 When you are surfacing HiveMP API calls to the developer, you should call `cc_is_hotpatched(api, operation)` to find out if the operation has been hotpatched by Client Connect.
 If it has, you need to call `cc_call_hotpatch(api, operation, endpoint, apiKey, parametersAsJson, statusCode)` **instead of** performing a HTTPS call in your SDK.